zkLinkProtocol/zklink-contracts/docs/SecurityCheck.md

 ### Token

-A1 - Recipent-Withdraw pattern followed?
+A1 - Recipient-Withdraw pattern followed?

 A2 - Use call to send eth to a contract address and check the result (SWC-134)